Edward Zellem

 Edward Zellem is a retired U.S. Navy captain and the 12-time award-winning author of 5 books.
 He is known for his work inside Afghanistan's Presidential Palace and for authoring three bilingual collections of Afghan Proverbs: Zarbul Masalha: 151 Afghan Dari Proverbs, a book for children entitled Afghan Proverbs Illustrated, and a companion book of Pashto proverbs entitled Mataluna: 151 Afghan Pashto Proverbs.
 Zellem wrote the books to "show how Afghan proverbs demonstrate our common humanity and the humanity of Afghans, and to share the proverbs' lyricism, richness and deep meanings with the rest of the world".
 He is a member of the International Association of Paremiology (AIP-IAP), which is based in Tavira, Portugal.
 It is a nonprofit cultural institution dedicated to the international scientific study of proverbs, and is the only association of its type in the world.
-He also is an active professional scuba diving instructor with the Professional Association of Diving Instructors (PADI), and holds the PADI rating of Master Scuba Diver Trainer (MSDT).
+He also is an active professional scuba diving instructor with the Professional Association of Diving Instructors (PADI), and holds the PADI rating of Master Instructor.